takeAction/jekyll-now/_posts/2017-12-26-Redis-Basic.md

   - It is written in C.
   - All redis operations are atomic

+#### Persistence

+  Redis provides two persistence modes RDB and AOF, please refer to this for detail.

 #### Data Types

   Redis supports 5 data types :